 Why so many symptoms?
 To learn the answer, we have to explore the physiology of low blood sugar.

-The body is designed to digest, assimilate and utilize three primary nutrients; proteins, fats, and carbohydrates.
+The body is designed to digest, assimilate and utilize three primary nutrients: proteins, fats and carbohydrates.
 Proteins and fats can be used for energy, but their conversion to usable forms is gradual, not immediate.
 That is why athletes on low carbohydrate diets often suffer an energy brown-out–they perform less well than when provided with fuel in the readily usable form of carbohydrate.

 Carbohydrates are all more or less readily digested into sugar.
 Their rate of conversion to sugar depends on their complexity.
-Complex carbohydrates like beans, provide a slow time–release of the sugar they contain in complex molecules of starch intercalated with fiber.
+Complex carbohydrates such as beans, provide a slow time-release of the sugar they contain in complex molecules of starch intercalated with fiber.
 The presence of natural “starch-blockers” in beans further slows the sugar liberation process.